 This condition develops when there is a change in hormonal levels (increase in oestrogen level or curb in testosterone production).
 The new tissue formed is firmer and more fibrous than the surrounding tissue.
 Generally, this condition isn't a serious problem, but men with gynaecomastia may sometimes have pain in their breasts and feel embarrassed.
 Let’s read about gynaecomastia's representation by pictures, symptoms, causes, diagnosis, prevention, treatment, and more.

 |Symptoms||Swollen breast tissue, Breast tenderness, Pain, Nipple sensitivity|

-|Causes||Hormone imbalance, Obesity, Alcohol misuse, Kidney or liver disease|
+|Causes||Hormone imbalance, Obesity, Alcohol misuse, Kidney or Liver disease|

 |Diagnosis||Mammograms, Testicular ultrasound, Tissue biopsy, CT/MRI scan|

-|Treated by||Endocrinologist, Plastic and Cosmetic Surgeon|
+|Treated by||Endocrinologist, Plastic and Cosmetic surgeon|

 What is Gynaecomastia?

 Gynaecomastia is a medical condition in which there is a generalized enlargement of male breast tissue, with the presence of a rubbery or firm mass underneath and around the nipples.
-Gynaecomastia can affect one or both breasts, sometime unevenly.
+Gynaecomastia can affect one or both breasts, sometimes unevenly.
 This condition may affect males of all ages, including newborns, during puberty, and older adults.